jonnyboyC/kos-language-server/server/ksconfig.md

 The location of the archive directory

 ## Example
-This `ksconfig.json` will set the server to assume a directory scripts relative to the config correspondes to `0:/`
+This `ksconfig.json` will set the server to assume a directory scripts relative to the config corresponds to `0:/`

 ```json
 {